elvis460/Lanford-bot/README.md

 ### Setting Facebook Webhook

+* Besides the program, you need to set up Messenger API for your Fan Page on [Facebook for Developers](https://developers.facebook.com/).
+And I wrote [an article about initial setting up intro here](https://medium.com/@elvis4600/build-your-own-messenger-bot-e72dbf421ab9)

 * In Facebook Webhook setting page, you should input the callback url (SSL required)

  `https://[your domin]/bots/webhook`